protosmiths/StormShutters/README.md

  ### ss_panel.js

  The ss_panel.js IIFE creates the SSPanel global object.
 The main method is the `panelFactory` which creates an object to represent a panel.
  The panels are built around DIVs which are declared in index.html.
+One passes the ID and optional DOM elements.
+The Main and Avail panels pass two canvases.
+These canvases are aligned.
+The upper canvas has a transparent background.
+This allows that layer to have objects that move (dragged by mouse) with stationary objects on the lower canvas.
+Canvases are not the only DOM element that can be appended.
+The Entry panel for example has different DOM elements to implement various dialogs.
+Each panel has a header that can have text, buttons, etc.  The
+ SSPanel object also has mouse event handlers to support dragging and resizing of the panel.

+ ### ss_main.js